-COME DOWN Out Spring 2020: an FT Book of the Year, winner of the Naim Frasheri Laureateship 2019 and the European Lyric Atlas Prize 2020, orders from:
+COME DOWN, published Spring 2020, is an FT Book of the Year, winner of the Naim Frasheri Laureateship 2019 and the European Lyric Atlas Prize 2020.

 Fiona Sampson has been published in thirty-seven languages and has just received two major European prizes: the Naim Frasheri Laureateship 2019 and the European Lyric Atlas Prize 2020.
 She has also received the Zlaten Prsten (Macedonia), the Charles Angoff Award (US), the 2016 Slovo Podgrmec Prize and the 2015 Povelji za međunarodnu saradnju Award (Bosnia) and the Aark Arts International Poetry Prize (India), and been shortlisted for the Evelyn Encelot Prize for European Women Poets.
 She received an MBE for services to literature in the Queen’s New Year’s Honours, 2017.

 Sampson is a Fellow and former Council Member of the Royal Society of Literature, a Fellow of the English Association, the Higher Education Association and the Wordsworth Trust, and the Patron of the Anglo-Russian Cultural Institute and of Living Words.
 Her publications include twenty-nine volumes of poetry, literary non-fiction and criticism; she has also co-translated four volumes of poetry and developed a specialism in contemporary poetry in translation.
 She has received the Newdigate Prize, the Cholmondeley Award, a Hawthornden Fellowship, Kathleen Blundell and Oppenheimer-John Downes Awards from the Society of Authors, a number of Writer’s Awards from both the English and the Welsh Arts Councils, and various Poetry Book Society commendations, and has been shortlisted twice for both the T.S.
 Eliot Prize and the Forward Prizes.